Skip to main content

 • Tax ID Number (NPWP) is required for all tax-related activities

-• Most tax returns are now submitted electronically through the DJP Online system
+• Most tax returns are now submitted electronically through the tax office’s Coretax system (which replaced DJP Online from January 2025)

 • Strict deadlines apply for filing returns and making payments